Student Internship Resources

 - Beginning Resume Workshop - See our Workshops page for more information.

-- Resume Critique - email or drop off your resume and it will be returned to you immediately or within 5 days.
+- Resume Critique - email or drop off your resume and it will be returned to you within 5 days.

-- Check the on-line Career Handbook for more detailed information on how to write a resume.
+- Check the on-line Resume Guide for more detailed information on how to write a resume.

 - Cover Letter - The Career Handbook has information and samples for writing cover letters.